THE LAST STOP DINER

 “Wait,” said John.

 The waitress had reappeared and didn’t bother walking around the counter, just slithered up and over it.
 She flew at the ponytailed redneck, tentacles sliding out and around him before he even processed what was happening.
-Now Scott knew why the older man hadn’t bothered trying to run; they would have taken him over in no time.
+Now Scott knew why the older man hadn’t bothered trying to run; they would have taken him down in no time.
 Scott watched in dread as the alien waitress's face changed.
 Her mouth stretched open impossibly wide, revealing two rows of razor-sharp teeth.

 Ponytail's scream abruptly cut off.
 “THE BLACK EXPLORER!”
 Scott yelled, trying to hold the gun, dig out his keys, and run at the same time.
 He risked another look behind him and was horrified to see the thing that used to be the waitress was already out the door and gaining on them.
 There was nothing even remotely human-looking about it now.
 Its eyes glowed crimson and what stood for its lips were peeled back, showing sharp little teeth, now edged in blood.